x7peeps/PenAssis/README.md

 # Modules
 1. [bugbank_tasks] A tool get bugbank tasks list.
-2. simple_post_poc, as it named.
+2. Simple_post_poc, as it named.
 A python file prepare for a useful lib, in the future.